Side Effects

 Why Does Ozempic Cause Constipation?

-The exact reason Ozempic causes constipation is not entirely clear, but research points to how it affects the digestive system.
+Ozempic causes constipation due to how it affects the digestive system.

 Ozempic slows down how fast the stomach empties.
 This makes people feel fuller for longer, leading to reduced food and fluid intake.
 Not drinking enough fluid can cause stool to harden, making it more difficult to pass.